 154.102.
-APPLICABILITY
+Applicability.

 - (A) General.
-Where there is a conflict between a general requirement and a specific requirement, the specific requirement shall be applicable. - (B) Areas to which this ordinance applies.
-This ordinance shall apply to all flood hazard areas within the Town, as established in §154.102(C) of this ordinance. - (C) Basis for establishing flood hazard areas.
-The Flood Insurance Study for Manatee County, Florida and Incorporated Areas, dated March 17, 2014, and the Flood Insurance Study for Sarasota County, Florida, and incorporated areas, dated September 3, 1992, and all subsequent amendments and revisions, and the accompanying Flood Insurance Rate Maps (FIRM), and all subsequent amendments and revisions to such maps, are adopted by reference as a part of this ordinance and shall serve as the minimum basis for establishing flood hazard areas.
+Where there is a conflict between a general requirement and a specific requirement, the specific requirement shall be applicable. - (B) Areas to which this ordinance Code applies.
+This ordinance Code shall apply to all flood hazard areas within the town, as established in § 154.102(C) of this ordinance Code. - (C) Basis for establishing flood hazard areas.
+The Flood Insurance Study FIS for Manatee County, Florida and Incorporated Areas, dated August 10,2021 March 17, 2014, and the Flood Insurance Study for Sarasota County, Florida, and incorporated areas, dated November 4, 2016 September 3, 1992, and all subsequent amendments and revisions, and the accompanying Flood Insurance Rate Maps (FIRMs), and all subsequent amendments and revisions to such maps, are adopted by reference as a part of this ordinance Code and shall serve as the minimum basis for establishing flood hazard areas.
 Studies and maps that establish flood hazard areas are on file at Town of Longboat Key Town Hall, 501 Bay Isles Road, Longboat Key, Florida 34228: - (1) Submission of additional data to establish flood hazard areas.
-To establish flood hazard areas and base flood elevations, pursuant to §154.105 of this ordinance the Floodplain Administrator may require submission of additional data.
-Where field surveyed topography prepared by a Florida licensed professional surveyor or digital topography accepted by the community indicates that ground elevations: - (a) Are below the closest applicable base flood elevation, even in areas not delineated as a special flood hazard area on a FIRM, the area shall be considered as flood hazard area and subject to the requirements of this ordinance and, as applicable, the requirements of the Florida Building Code. - (b) Are above the closest applicable base flood elevation, the area shall be regulated as special flood hazard area unless the applicant obtains a Letter of Map Change that removes the area from the special flood hazard area. - (D) Other laws.
-The provisions of this ordinance shall not be deemed to nullify any provisions of local, state or federal law. - (E) Abrogation and greater restrictions.
-This ordinance supersedes any ordinance in effect for management of development in flood hazard areas.
-However, it is not intended to repeal or abrogate any existing ordinances including but not limited to land development regulations, zoning ordinances, stormwater management regulations, or the Florida Building Code.
-In the event of a conflict between this ordinance and any other ordinance, the more restrictive shall govern.
-This ordinance shall not impair any deed restriction, covenant or easement, but any land that is subject to such interests shall also be governed by this ordinance. - (F) Interpretation.
-In the interpretation and application of this ordinance, all provisions shall be: - (1) Considered as minimum requirements: - (2) Liberally construed in favor of the governing body; and - (3) Deemed neither to limit nor repeal any other powers granted under state statutes.
+To establish flood hazard areas and base flood elevations, pursuant to § 154.105 of this ordinance Code the

+- fEloodplain aAdministrator may require submission of additional data.
+Where field surveyed topography prepared by a Florida licensed professional surveyor or digital topography accepted by the communityTown indicates that ground elevations: - (a) Are below the closest applicable base flood elevation, even in areas not delineated as a special flood hazard area on a FIRM, the area shall be considered as flood hazard area and subject to the requirements of this ordinance Code and, as applicable, the requirements of the Florida Building Code. - (b) Are above the closest applicable base flood elevation, the area shall be regulated as special flood hazard area unless the applicant obtains a letter of map change that removes the area from the special flood hazard area. - (D) Other laws.
+The provisions of this ordinance Code shall not be deemed to nullify any applicable provisions of local, state or federal law. - (E) Abrogation and greater restrictions.
+This ordinance Code supersedes any ordinance Town Code in effect for management of development in flood hazard areas.
+However, it is not intended to repeal or abrogate any other existing Town Codes ordinances including, but not limited to, IL and I - (F) Interpretation.
+In the interpretation and application of this ordinance Code, all provisions shall be: - (1) Considered as minimum requirements; - (2) Liberally construed in favor of the governing body; and - (3) Deemed neither to limit nor repeal any other powers granted under state statutes.